koobind/koobind/docs/usage.md

 $ kubectl koo logout --kubeconfig=/etc/koobind/kubeconfig1
 ```

-- A `context' parameter with the relevant context name must be provided to the command in the 'kubeconfig' files:
+- A `context` parameter with the relevant context name must be provided to the command in the 'kubeconfig' files:

 ```
 $ sudo vi kubeconfig1